open-telemetry/opentelemetry-collector-contrib/pkg/stanza/docs/types/entry.md

 }
 ```

 Throughout the documentation, `json` format is used to represent entries.
-Fields are typically ommitted unless relevant to the behavior being described.
+Fields are typically omitted unless relevant to the behavior being described.